rendoaw/jekyll-clean-dark/_posts/2017-06-18-Contrail-BGPaaS-with-Docker-and-Calico.md

         ..deleted..
         100.64.100.71/32       26                       -             90        -               -------> to go to container IP, we should look up next-hop id 90
         ```
-        {% endhighlight %}

         * The above result tell us that both to go to docker VM and container inside docker VM, the next hop is the same.

     * Check where is the next-hop id 90 bring us

-        {% highlight linenos %}
         ```
         root@compute01:~# nh --get 90
         Id:90         Type:Encap          Fmly: AF_INET  Rid:0  Ref_cnt:263        Vrf:1        -------> nh id 90 is going to locally attached VM interface with id 37